DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-Adding DL support to wearable devices is quite challenging.
-Due to their small form factors and heat dissipation restrictions, most wearables have quite weak computation power compared to a typical smartphone.
-Wearables also have very limited energy constraints due to their small battery capacity.
-On the other hand, DL usually requires heavy computation: regardless of their types (Deep/Convolutional/Recurrent Neural Networks), a DL model could consist of hundreds of connected layers, each of which can have a collection of processing elements (i.e., neurons) executing a non-trivial function.
-Therefore, modern DL requires considerable computation and energy resources in particular during streamed data processing (e.g., continuous speech translation).
-Intuitively, running DL tasks only locally thus is not a good option for most wearables.
-Then a natural idea, which is used by many computation-intensive applications on smartphones, is \emph{offloading}~\cite{cuervo2010maui, gordon2015accelerating}.
-At a high level, we can also adopt the offloading approach.
-However, instead of offloading computation to the remote cloud, we instantiate the Edge Computing concept~\cite{ha2014towards} by \emph{offloading DL tasks to a nearby mobile device} (e.g., a smartphone or a tablet) that has local connectivity with the wearable.
-This is indeed feasible because (1) as to be demonstrated in our study, today's handheld devices such as smartphones are powerful enough (with multi-core CPU, fast GPU, and GBs of memory) to run DL tasks; (2) the vast majority of wearables (e.g., smartwatches and smart glasses) are by default paired with a handheld device and using it as a ``gateway'' to access the external world.
-For example, a crowd-sourced user study~\cite{conf/mobisys/LiuCQGLWC17} shows that a smartwatch is paired with a smartphone during 84\% of the day time.
-(3) users routinely carry \emph{both} wearables and the handheld devices, making the offloading opportunity ubiquitously feasible.
+In practice, supporting DL on wearable devices is quite challenging, due to the heavy computation requirements of DL and constrained processing capacity on today's COTS (commercial off-the-shelf) wearable devices.
+Intuitively, running DL tasks locally is not a good option for most wearables.
+Then an instinct idea is to perform \emph{offloading}~\cite{MAUI, gordon2015accelerating}.
+Instead of offloading computations to the remote cloud, we instantiate the idea of Edge Computing~\cite{ha2014towards} by \emph{offloading DL tasks to a nearby mobile device} (e.g., typically a smartphone or a tablet) that has local connectivity with the wearable.
+Such a ``local'' offloading is indeed feasible for three reasons.
+(1) As to be demonstrated in our study, today's handheld devices such as smartphones are sufficiently powerful with multi-core CPU, fast GPU, and GBs of memory.
+(2) The vast majority of wearables (e.g., smartwatches and smart glasses) are by default paired with a handheld device and using it as a ``gateway'' to access the external world.
+For example, a recent user study~\cite{conf/mobisys/LiuCQGLWC17} reports that a smartwatch is paired with a smartphone during 84\% of the day time.

+(3) Prior efforts have been invested in reducing the computation overhead of DL tasks through various optimizations such as model compression~\cite{conf/ipsn/LaneBGFJQK16,conf/cvpr/WuLWHC16,conf/nips/DentonZBLF14,conf/mobisys/HanSPAWK16}.
+In our work, we strategically integrate and instantiate some of their concepts into our practical system to make DL tasks wearable-friendly.